daveyarwood/blog.djy.io/src/_drafts/minutiae-2.md

 result looks fantastic.
 I recently played around a little bit with using Antora to make a documentation site for Alda.
 We'll see how that goes.

+# Heart of Clojure

+I was fortunate enough to fly to Belgium a couple weeks ago to attend the [Heart of Clojure][heartofclojure] conference in Leuven.
+I had a great time!
+Some
+highlights:

+* Many interesting and varied talks, with topics ranging from using ClojureScript to live-code graphics, to the environmental impact of software development, to the use of Clojure in law software, to exploring different modes of thinking within the context of programming.

+* Great vegetarian food.

+* Attendees were invited to use the conference website to organize activities with other attendees, such as getting dinner with people you don't know, going rock climbing, or having a music/art coding jam.

+* There were plenty of half-hour breaks scattered throughout the 2-day conference, which helped to keep one's head from exploding with all of the information from the talks.
+There was even a 4-hour "siesta break" from noon to 4 on Day 2, which could be used for socializing, sightseeing around Leuven, or going back to your hotel for a nap.

+* I ended up giving a lightning talk about [Alda][alda], which I signed up for right before the siesta break, so I spent most of the break in my hotel room preparing the demo and enjoying a Skype session with my wife and sons.
+They had just finished breakfast back home, so it was timed perfectly.

+* As an American in the international Clojure community, I felt a little bit starstruck.
+I met in person a lot of people who I've known for a long time on the internet: people whose projects I've used, who I've heard on Clojure podcasts, or who I've chatted with on the [Clojurians Slack group][clojurians].
+I even got to meet and hang out with someone I know well as a contributor to Alda!

 [crux]: https://juxt.pro/crux/
 [crux-tutorial]: https://juxt.pro/blog/posts/crux-tutorial-setup.html
 [slides.com]: https://slides.com/